dreamforce16/df16workshops/content/workshop/prediction-io/recommendation_engine/index_heroku.md

 ## Step 4 Create a new app

-Prediction IO tracks events, ML engine based on App ID.
+PredictionIO tracks events, ML engine based on App ID.
 We will create a new app and tie events to this ID as well the ML engine which will be trained later

 ``` bash